Duke University Tuition

 - Engineering government dues

-The Duke cost of housing ranges from $4,000 to $8,000 per semester.
-There are also a variety of dining plans from which students can choose, with options ranging from $800 to $4,000 per semester.
+The Duke cost of housing ranges from approximately $4,000 to $8,000 per semester.
+There are also a variety of dining plans from which students can choose, with options ranging from around $800 to $4,000 per semester.

 Note, however, that the listed Duke cost of attendance does not account for the generous aid offered by Duke.
 Duke invests more than $1.5 billion in financial assistance for students each year and classifies as a need-blind school.
 Read more about how to afford the Duke tuition and fees.